 Student Messaging Experience

-On web, students will be able to view your messages exactly as they are in your preview.
+On web, students will be able to access your messages directly from their Inbox in Handshake.

-Student messages are also optimized for our iOS & Android apps to display your message and any attached cards.
+Student messages are also optimized for our iOS & Android apps to display your message and any attachments.